hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	cursor around in the edit/insert mode so that one can modify any part of the cell content.

-Allow Multi Row/Col delete.
+[DONE] Allow Multi Row/Col delete.

-If Row/Col is deleted, then corresponding cell address references should be flagged.
+[DONE] If Row/Col is deleted, then corresponding cell address references should be flagged.

+Refresh screen draw after a file load operation.

+Change delete default mode command from 'd' to 'D', so that user doesnt unknownling trigger it.

+Show overflowing content of cells beyond what is currently visible, by maintaining a larger content viewport than the display viewport.

 ## History